elysion/encoder/README.md

 You can find a proof of concept programming jig / bed of nails tester for the microcontroller board here: https://a360.co/2ylXmQ3

-## Currently supported components and settings:
+## Currently supported components and settings
 * Encoders
   * Absolute / Relative
   * Loop around / constrained between values